-At December 31, 2010, 40,000 total unexercised outside director options were outstanding: 20,000 with an exercise price of \$24.02, 10,000 with a \$31.33 exercise price and 10,000 with a \$28.13 exercise price.
+At December 31, 2015, 3,050 total unexercised outside director options were outstanding, each with a \$31.33 exercise price.
 The Company is required to pay outside director optionees the appreciation of stock value for issued options above the option exercise price in the event of a change of control of the Company.
-At the \$26.88 per share closing price at the end of 2010, the amount of change in control pay due outside directors would be \$57,200.
+At the \$58.54 per share closing price at the end of 2015, the amount of change in control pay due outside directors would be \$83,000.